Tom Cruise: 2020s: Franchise films

-Cruise reprised his role as Ethan Hunt in Mission: Impossible – Dead Reckoning Part One which was released in theaters on July 12, 2023.
-The film received critical acclaim, but was a box office disappointment due to the box-office and cultural phenomenon dubbed Barbenheimer, which was the same-day release of Christopher Nolan's historical epic film Oppenheimer and Greta Gerwig's fantasy comedy Barbie.
-Peter Debruge of Variety praised Dead Reckoning for its performances, action sequences and a satisfying ending, writing, "This outing may be one-half of a two-part finale, but it gives audiences enough closure to stand on its own".
-In 2024, he appeared in the Paris 2024 Olympics closing ceremony to promote Los Angeles 2028 Summer Olympics, by jumping from the roof of the Stade de France stadium in Paris.
+Cruise reprised his role as Ethan Hunt in Mission: Impossible – Dead Reckoning Part One, released in theaters on July 12, 2023.
+The film received critical acclaim, but was a box-office disappointment, in large part due to the Barbenheimer phenomenon involving the concurrent releases of Christopher Nolan's biopic Oppenheimer and Greta Gerwig's fantasy comedy Barbie.
+Peter Debruge of Variety praised Dead Reckonings performances, action sequences, and ending, writing, "This outing may be one-half of a two-part finale, but it gives audiences enough closure to stand on its own".
+In 2024, to promote the Los Angeles 2028 Summer Olympics, Cruise jumped from the roof of the Stade de France stadium during the Paris Olympics closing ceremony.
 He took the flag from Mayor Karen Bass and athlete Simone Biles.

-Cruise reprised the role of Ethan Hunt in the second part, Mission: Impossible – The Final Reckoning, released in May 2025.
-Cruise also declared it would be the last film in which he would portray Ethan Hunt.
-He will also star in an untitled film directed by Alejandro González Iñárritu which will be his first film at Warner Bros.
-Pictures in twelve years.
+Cruise reprised the role of Ethan Hunt in Mission: Impossible – The Final Reckoning, released in May 2025.
+He said it would be the last film in which he would portray the character.
+He stars in Digger, a black comedy film directed by Alejandro González Iñárritu, his first film at Warner Bros.
+Pictures in 12 years.